LunaZ13/weather-dashboard/README.md

 # weather-dashboard

-## Discription:
+## Description:
-I was tasked with creating a timed quiz from scratch.
-The quiz should be multiple choice JavaScript fundamentals and should also store high score, so the user can compare to others.
+I was tasked with creating a weather dashboard from scratch.

 ## Installation:
 Open in browser or click on the following link. https://lunaz13.github.io/coding-quiz/